AbemKW/CLI-Coder/README.md

 # FileIOAgent

-A powerful .NET 9 AI-powered file system assistant and retrieval-augmented generation (RAG) chatbot for advanced local file management, semantic search, and natural language interaction.
+This is my first project in learning about RAG and Semantic Kernel.
+It is an AI-powered file system assistant and retrieval-augmented generation (RAG) chatbot for advanced local file management, semantic search, and natural language interaction.

 ## Overview

-**FileIOAgent** is a C# application that transforms your local file system into an intelligent, searchable, and interactive workspace.
+**FileIOAgent** is a C# application that transforms local file system into an intelligent, searchable, and interactive workspace.
 It combines modern AI models, semantic search, and a plugin-based architecture to let you manage, analyze, and retrieve information from your files using natural language.
 The system is designed for extensibility, privacy, and ease of use.

 ## Key Features